gisab/WDMC-Ex2/2.UBoot/README.md

 + bootcmd
 + bootargs

-Let's image you want to permanently load the image file from your `sda1` and boot your preferred linus distribution from `sda2`.
+Let's image you want to permanently load the image file `uimage` and `uinitrd` from your `sda1` and boot your preferred linus distribution from `sda2`.
 Then you need to configure the variables in this way:
 ```
 Marvell>> printenv bootcmd bootargs